Anthony Gose: International career

 In May 2021, Gose was named to the roster of the United States national baseball team for qualifying for baseball at the 2020 Summer Olympics.
 After the team qualified, he was named to the Olympics roster on July 2.
 The team went on to win silver, losing to hosts Japan in the gold medal game.
+Gose was also on the roster for the 2024 WBSC Premier12.